rockapot/crash/Story/Hour 04.md

 “Don’t do it.”
 She turned to him cigarette dead in her mouth.
 “Don’t do it,” he repeated.
 “You promised.”
-She looked to the precipice before her, then looked at him.
-She considered the possibilities in the space of several blinks, then tossed the cigarette into the void.
+She looked to the precipice before her.
+A mist had started to roll in, a great terrestrial cloud that hung over the world below.
+In the space of several blinks she stared back and forth as though considering possibilities, then tossed the cigarette into the void.
 Together they retreated down the service rungs.
+Before them passed single gargantuan letters of the ship’s marking, paint and rust caked on the deck from the centuries.
+Underneath the mist roiled and churned and gave the illusion that there was no ground at all.